mehCake/luraph-deobfuscator-py/README.md

-primitives, enforces an instruction budget, and intercepts `load`/`loadstring` to capture the decoded chunk without executing arbitrary payloads.  **Because any third-party Lua code might still be hostile, only enable `--allow-lua-run` on machines you trust and that can be discarded if compromised.**  Installing `lupa>=1.8.0` (LuaJIT must be available on the system) enables this fallback path; without it the extractor logs that emulation is required and keeps the partially decoded blob under `out/logs/` for manual analysis.
+primitives, enforces an instruction budget, and intercepts `load`/`loadstring` to capture the decoded chunk without executing arbitrary payloads.  **Because any third-party Lua code might still be hostile, only enable `--allow-lua-run` on machines you trust and that can be discarded if compromised.
+Never run the fallback on production hosts or with secrets accessible to the process.**
+Installing `lupa>=1.8.0` (LuaJIT must be available on the system) enables this fallback path; without it the extractor logs that emulation is required and keeps the partially decoded blob under `out/logs/` for manual analysis.

 Debugging bootstrapper extraction works best with `--debug-bootstrap`, which prints the recovered alphabet length, opcode previews, and extraction notes to